James-Akerman/mission-to-mars/README.md

 # Mission to Mars
-A web application that scrapes various websites for data related to the Mission to Mar then displays the information in a single HTML page from a MongoDB database.
+A web application that scrapes various websites for data related to the Mission to Mars then displays the information in a single HTML page from a MongoDB database.

 ## Tools/Packages used
 - Python